How to contribute to xpm

 The documentation metadata follows the JSdoc tags.

-To enforce checking at file level, add the following comments right after the use strict:
+To enforce checking at file level, add the following comments immediately after

 'use strict'